Stat-Cook/deident/paper.md

 The core functionality of the package is the `deident` function.
-To demonstrate functionality we use a subset of the `babynames` data set (Wickham 2021) consisting of the final two years.
+To demonstrate functionality we use a subset of the `babynames` data set [@babynames2021] consisting of the final two years.

 ``` r
 babynames <- babynames::babynames |>